 (g) any order made as a result of any of the above decisions or judgments.

-[Section 24 amended by No. 2 of 2008 s.
+[Section 24 amended: No. 2 of 2008 s.
 32.]

 25. Rights of appeal if acquittal on account of unsoundness of mind

 (1) This section applies if an accused is acquitted of a charge in an indictment on account of unsoundness of mind.